 According to multiple resource theory (Wickens, 1992), multiple stimuli presented in the same modality (e.g. more than one visual input) will have a greater tendency to interfere with one another.
 Warnings presented in only a single modality may be missed if that modality is already occupied.
-Presentation in more than one modality, therefore, will may generally serve to increase the probability of perception.
-This redundancy of presentation may also, depending on the system, reinforces the salience of the message and the perception of urgency, which may increase the likelihood that a driver will make a timely response.
-In several cases, Rresearch shows that human response is more rapid when warnings are presented in more than one modality (Belz et al., 1999), and that drivers have a preference for multimodal presentation (Lui, 2001).
+Presentation in more than one modality, therefore, will generally serve to increase the probability of perception.
+This redundancy of presentation also reinforces the salience of the message and the perception of urgency, which may increase the likelihood that a driver will make a timely response.
+Research shows that human response is more rapid when warnings are presented in more than one modality (Belz et al., 1999), and that drivers have a preference for multimodal presentation (Lui, 2001).
 The use of distributed presentation also increases the opportunity to display information on the nature of the hazard, thereby increasing the likelihood of an appropriate response.